 Objective: To develop extensive reading skill and comprehension for pleasure and profit.
+Outcome: Acquisition of LSRW skills

 1. 'The Chief Software Architect' from Professional Communicative English.
+Objective: Supports the developments of technology for the betterment of human life.Outcome: Pupil gets inspired by eminent personalities who toiled for the present-dayadvancement of software development.

-Objective: Supports the developments of technology for the betterment of human life.
-Outcome: Pupil gets inspired by eminent personalities who toiled for the present-dayadvancement of software development.
+2. 'Martin Luther King and Africa' from Panorama: A Course on Reading

-2. 'Martin Luther King and Africa' from Panorama: A Course on Reading Objective: To develop extensive reading skill and comprehension for pleasure and profit.
+Objective: To develop extensive reading skill and comprehension for pleasure and profit.
+Outcome: Acquisition of LSRW skills